EMAlbright/walle_public/README.md

 ## Work in Progress

-This project is still a work in progress.
+This is my first attempt at a hardware project, and is still a work in progress.
 While the core features such as person tracking, speech interaction, and movement control have been implemented, there are still areas that require further refinement and development.
 Currently, the robot is in a prototype stage, and future updates will focus on improving the accuracy of person tracking, enhancing the conversational AI capabilities, and optimizing motor control for smoother movement.

 ### Hardware Requirements
 - Raspberry Pi (with GPIO pins enabled)